How to Calculate Cost Per Serving for Any Meal

 What to Include (and What to Skip)

 Include all main ingredients and any significant quantities of condiments, oils, or spices.
 You can skip tiny amounts of salt, pepper, and herbs — these add fractions of a cent per serving and aren't worth tracking unless you're being very precise.
+If you're cooking a stew or soup, include the full cost of broth or stock.

 Use the Calculator